 The Nothing Ear (stick) come in one color variant: 'White', and you can see our model's label here.
 If you come across another variant, please let us know in the discussions, and we'll update our review.

 The Nothing Ear (1) Truly Wireless are better headphones than the Nothing Ear (stick) Truly Wireless.
 The Ear (1) are in-ears that have a more stable fit and come with a couple of differently-sized ear tips, so you can find one that works for you.
-They also have a more neutral sound profile, which some users may prefer, and thanks to their ANC, they can block out a significant amount of ambient noise around you.
+They also have a more neutral sound profile, and thanks to their ANC, they can block out a significant amount of ambient noise around you.
 However, if you prefer earbuds, you'll want to check out the Ear (stick), which are more comfortable.
 Their companion app also offers more robust sound customization features.

 Depending on your preferences, you may prefer either the Apple AirPods (3rd generation) Truly Wireless or the Nothing Ear (stick) Truly Wireless.
 The Apple headphones offer a lot more features if you have an iOS device, like an H1 chip for seamless pairing with other devices in your Apple ecosystem and Spatial Audio.
 Their battery life is better too.
 However, if you're an Android or Nothing user, you'll enjoy the Nothing, which have a more comfortable fit, better overall mic performance, and more customization features via their companion app.